SEEDS4CD – Symposium to Experience, Exchange and Discuss on Spectroscopy for Chiral Differentiation

 Chirality is of utmost importance in biochemistry, pharmacology but also in supramolecular chemistry and preparation, characterization and utilization of molecular chirality comprise a wide scientific field within chemistry.
 The community consists of (a) synthetic chemists, who are interested in developing new ways to make chiral molecules, (b) spectroscopists, who use different chirality-sensitive spectroscopic measurement techniques to elucidate and understand the molecular structure and intermolecular interactions of chiral molecules, and (c) materials chemists (in the wider sense), who use chirality as molecular property to control materials function such as, for instance, light-induced molecular motion.

 Scientists from these different areas of chirality research meet regularly at international conferences such as the Intl.
 Symposium of Chiral Discrimination (in 2019 held in Bordeaux), the Intl.
 Conference on Chiroptical Spectroscopy (in 2019 held in Pisa) and the meeting Chirality at the Nanoscale (held in Ascona, Switzerland in fall 2019).
 There are also more specialized series such as the Intl.
 Conference on Vibrational Optical Activity (VOA, next to be held in Edmonton, Canada, in 2020).
 These conferences are great for PhD students to experience top-notch researchers talking about their highly interesting and innovative research.
 At the same time, the possibilities for PhD students to actively contribute to these conferences are typically limited to the presentation of a poster; talks are almost never given by PhD students but by established professors.
-Consequently, scientific exchange between the students is difficult as one presents the own poster while the other PhD students stand in front of theirs as well.
-We feel that this exchange should be more in the focus of such international meetings.
-We have therefore developed the idea of a chirality conference that is intended just for PhD students to present to a broad and international audience.
+Consequently, scientific exchanges between students is difficult as they must stand by their poster and so can hardly see the research of others.
+We strongly feel that such interactions are the most important aspects of conferences and should be more central to international meetings.
+We have therefore developed the idea of a conference on chirality that is intended particularly for PhD students and early-career researchers to present to a broad and international audience.
 They will be given the chance to discuss their results, seek help for open questions from their peers and potentially foster new collaborations.

 Location: Ruhr University Bochum, Germany